lseelenbinder/armsim/JOURNAL.md

     However, due to the checkpoint nature of the project, I plan to improve the above mentioned aspects dramatically in the next few weeks.
   - (9/7/12) I have very much enjoyed learning Go.
-The language is very strict, but I've found it easily meldable and usable (a rare combination).
-The built-in libraries are quite suffcient; unfortunately, the number of applicable articles and packages are quite limited.
+The language is very strict, but I've found it meldable and usable (a rare combination).
+The built-in libraries are quite sufficient; unfortunately, the number of applicable articles and packages are quite limited.

-## Prototype (Total time: 7 hours)
+## Prototype (Total time: 20 hours)
 1. Design Prototype (Time: 3 hours)
   - Notes:
-    - Since I am using a brower-based interface, I will be using JS, HTML, and CSS to power the interface.
+    - Since I am using a browser-based interface, I will be using JS, HTML, and CSS to power the interface.
 I decided to use Twitter's excellent Bootstrap.
 Bootstrap will provide basic styling and layout tools for the graphical interface.